terraform-ibm-modules/terraform-ibm-scc/README.md

 <!-- Add a description of module(s) in this repo -->
 This module configures an IBM Cloud Security and Compliance instance.
-## Current Limitation
-Currently, this module lacks the capability to configure an SCC instance without an Event notification service integration.
-This issue is being tracked here - https://github.ibm.com/project-fortress/pm/issues/14661

 <!-- Below content is automatically populated via pre-commit hook -->
 <!-- BEGIN OVERVIEW HOOK -->